Shaarkzy/Terminal/README.md

 ```
 1. Tested under Kali LInux Os and Android OS
 2. Some utilities requires superuser privilege (on feature 10)...
-3. For kali installation run setup as root
+3. For kali installation run setup as root (sudo ./setup.sh)
 4. Program Folder must be in the home directory (~/Shell , /root/Shell)
 ```